gavinandresen/paymentrequest/spec.rst

 If the customer authorizes payment, then the Bitcoin client:

-1. Creates and signs a transaction with one output sending the PaymentDetails.script
+1. Creates and signs one or more transactions that satisfy (pay in full) PaymentDetails.outputs
-2. If there is no PaymentDetails.payment_url, then the transaction should be broadcast on the Bitcoin p2p network.
+2. Broadcast the transactions on the Bitcoin p2p network.
-3. Else send (POST if http/https) a Payment message to PaymentDetails.payment_url and expect a PaymentACK in response.

-Clients may handle errors communicating with the payment_url server however they like, but should assume that if they cannot communicate at all with the server then the Payment should either be retried later or immediately rejected.
+3. If PaymentDetails.payment_url is specified, POST a Payment message to that URL.
+The Payment message is serialized and sent as the body of the POST request.
+4. If a PaymentACK is received in response to the Payment message, PaymentACK.memo should be displayed to the user.

+Errors communicating with the payment_url server should be communicated to the user.

 PaymentDetails.payment_url must be secure against man-in-the-middle attacks that might alter Payment.refund_to (if using HTTP, it must be TLS-protected).

 A merchant receiving a Payment will determine whether or not the transactions satisfy conditions of payment, and, if and only if they do, broadcast the transactions on the Bitcoin p2p network.
-It must return a PaymentACK message to let the customer know whether payment was accepted or rejected.
+It must return a PaymentACK with a message letting the customer know the status of their transaction.

 PaymentACK
 ---------------------